 De-multiplexing is carried out at the ground station based on protocol fields like the VCID that have not yet been authenticated at that location.
 The risk of malicious manipulation of any of the relevant fields cannot be excluded before de-multiplexing.
 However, for a VC that has implemented SDLS the end processor, located at the mission control, will detect this manipulation and will reject the attack.

 baseline security services

+The following security services as shown in table 4 have been adopted for SDLS: